We all look forward to Sundays for various reasons.

 Sunday Road sings the praises of Sydney’s south and all it has to offer, from the Coast Track that winds along the cliffs with stunning views of the South Pacific, to the talented local artists whose work is showcased on the mezzanine level of the taproom.
 The brewery also gets heavily involved with the community, sponsoring mountain biking clubs, connecting with the Shire’s sporting clubs, and always aiming to collaborate with local businesses.

 The brewery has a different feel to, say, the breweries of the Inner West.
-While you will find Sunday Road putting out a wide range of limited releases, like their Coffee Lager and Cryotherapy NEIPA, they’re not aiming to release a crazy new flavour every week.
+While you will find Sunday Road putting out a wide range of limited releases from summer sours to cold IPAs, they’re not aiming to release a crazy new flavour every week.
 Head brewer Mick O’Rance, whose 20 years’ brewing experience includes Malt Shovel, BentSpoke and Goose Island, loves seeing people go back for the same beer again and again and again.
 For him, the mark of a good beer is one to which that people want to return.

 “My first preference is to make a beer that people can appreciate and go back to time and time again,” Mick says.
 “A beer that’s innovative, accessible and always interesting.
 If we can get drinkers to appreciate the flavours and methods that go into each drop, then walk away feeling happy, I’ve done my job.”

-He makes sure his beers are flavourful and balanced – the flagship Enigma Ale is a prime example – and as a result people consistently walk out of the brewery with a case of beer in their hands and a smile on their face.
+He makes sure his beers are flavourful and balanced – the flagship Enigma Ale is a prime example, as is the trophy-winning Cryotherapy Hazy IPA – and as a result people consistently walk out of the brewery with a case of beer in their hands and a smile on their face.

 Owner Brad Walker says he loves having a brewery in the Shire: “We’ve got a huge local following, as locals love us as their fridge beer… we’re their go-to.
 For their day in, day out beer, they’re happy to come in and buy fresh Coast Track, Blackwoods or Enigma.